alcionai/corso/website/docs/setup/repos.md

 AES256-GCM-HMAC-SHA256 to encrypt data at rest using keys that are derived from the repository passphrase.
 Data in flight to and from the repository is encrypted via TLS.

-Repositories are supported on the following object storage systems:
+Repositories are supported on the following storage systems:

 <TOCInline toc={toc} maxHeadingLevel={2}/><br/>

 :::note
-Depending on community interest, Corso will add support for other object storage backends in the future.
+Depending on community interest, Corso will add support for other storage backends in the future.
 :::

 ## Amazon S3